How to Become a Pennsylvania Medical Marijuana Caregiver

 A caregiver is an individual who is authorized to visit Pennsylvania medical marijuana dispensaries and purchase products on behalf of their patient(s).

 Who Can Become a Caregiver in Pennsylvania?

-Pennsylvania has three categories of patients who do not receive a medical marijuana card and the caregiver will have to register on their behalf and visit the dispensary for them.
+Pennsylvania has three categories of patients who will need a caregiver to register on their behalf and visit the dispensary for them.
 These categories include: